 That statistic may be the cause of interrupted life stories and burdened families.
-But it’s also the impetus behind a new initiative at Methodist Charlton Medical Center.
+But it’s also the impetus behind this new unit at Methodist Charlton.

 For patients Jureica Henderson and Eun Ju Choe, knowing that Methodist Charlton is better prepared to help them on their cancer journeys offers peace of mind.
 Here’s a look at their stories.

 JUREICA’S STORY: A comfort to patients with breast cancer

 For Jureica Henderson, who recently had bilateral mastectomies and reconstructive surgery at Methodist Charlton, the strongest motivation to fight cancer came from her family.